-The new presentation of our Specialized Services for Child Success Program encourages packages of programs that, when used in combination, help alleviate future MENTAL ILLNESSES.
+Champions for Children’s new presentation of our Specialized Services for Child Success Program encourages packages of programs that, when used in combination, help alleviate future MENTAL ILLNESSES.
 One in 7 of the incarcerated persons in Smith County committed the crime due to an untreated mental illness.
 This program provides necessary intervention at early age, customized for each client.
 Future use of our services will have a fee to help ensure sustainability.

 Director: Jackie Cannon email@example.com